khern19/FitnessApp-Web/README.md

 # FitnessApp-Web

-*currenly in progress*
+_currenly in progress_
-*using vs code and macos bash terminal*
+_using vs code and macos bash terminal_

 ## About

-*This website application will work as a fitness instagram will people wil be able to post pictures and also have their workouts and meals*
+_This website application will work as a fitness instagram where people will be able to post pictures and also have their workouts and meals_

 ## Technologies

-* Frontend: React.js
+-   Frontend: React.js
-* Backend: Django
+-   Backend: Django
-* Database: Postgres
+-   Database: Postgres

 ## How to run

 #### first terminal

 1. install Python 3.7, pip

 1. pip3 install pipenv